junxit/us-congress-bills-113/metadata.md

 - 2014-12-02 — Placed on the Union Calendar, Calendar No. 482.
 - 2014-12-02 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-642.
 - 2014-12-02 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-642.
+- 2014-12-03 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.